-SUMA programs are a win-win situation: Members save money and support SUMA so we can continue to work on your behalf.
+S U M A programs are a win-win situation: Members save money and support SUMA so we can continue to work on your behalf.
 So when you're aiming to be good financial stewards, and make the most of every penny, look to SUMA first.

-THE VOICE OF URBAN SASKATCHEWAN
+THE VOICE OF SASKATCHEWAN'S HOMETOWNS

 SUMA began as a way for urban governments to band together and speak with one voice.
-Our policy work continues that tradition more than a century later through the Policy and Communications team.
+Our policy work continues that tradition more than a century later through the Advocacy team.

-Our membership includes more than 440 municipalities, from our two largest cities to some of our smallest villages.
-These municipalities are home to more than 78 per cent of Saskatchewan's population, and newcomers to Saskatchewan by and large choose to live in these urban centres.
+Our membership includes 443 municipalities, from our two largest cities to some of our smallest villages.
+These municipalities are home to more than 80 per cent of Saskatchewan's population, and newcomers to Saskatchewan by and large choose to live in these urban centres.
 There are SUMA members in every provincial constituency and federal riding in the province, and our members' locally elected councils have significant influence in their communities.
 Given all this, it is reasonable that SUMA should be the leading voice on the issues that matter to our members.
 Our members, and the residents they serve, deserve nothing less.